tylermercer/personal-website/src/en/posts/software/partytown-cloudflare-analytics-eleventy.md

 ---
-title: Using Partytown to run Cloudflare Analytics in a Web Worker in Eleventy
+title: Using Partytown to run Cloudflare Analytics in a Web Worker
-description: Boost your Eleventy blog's Pagespeed score with this one weird trick
+description: Boost your blog's Pagespeed score with this one weird trick
 draft: true
 ---
 Today [my brother](https://danmercer.net) shared